waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Melanie (Girl, ID 1) at (4,2) - Non-battling.
 Dialogue: 'I take care of injured POKéMON.
 I nursed this BULBASAUR back to health.
 It needs a good trainer to take care of it now.'
 *   Bulbasaur (ID 2) at (5,2) - Non-battling.
 Dialogue: 'Bubba!
 Zoar!'.
 Was not offered despite Melanie's dialogue, possibly due to full party and no PC prompt triggered.
 *   This house does not appear to be a direct path to Vermilion City based on initial exploration.

+- Oddish (ID 3) at (2,5) in Melanie's House: Dialogue 'ODDISH: Orddissh!' - Interacted.